mozilla/data-docs/meta/contributing.md

 ## Publishing

 The documentation is hosted on [Github Pages](https://pages.github.com/).

+Updates to the documentation are automatically published to [`docs.telemetry.mozilla.org`][dtmo] when changes are merged.

-Updates to the documentation still need to be pushed manually.
+To publish to your own fork of this repo, changes need to be pushed manually.
 Use the [deploy script](https://github.com/mozilla/firefox-data-docs/blob/master/scripts/deploy.sh) to publish new changes.